Enabling our warfighters to be all they can be

 |0

-This work, Enabling our warfighters to be all they can be [Image 3 of 3], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Enabling our warfighters to be all they can be, by Carlos Cuebas and David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.